Welfare Automation in the Shadow of the Indian Constitution

 The deployment of Aadhaar in India exemplifies many of the concerns that Automating Inequality outlines.
 Aadhaar, with its ecosystem of quasi-governmental structures and public-private partnerships; its explicit focus on data-fied managerial and technical processes aimed at welfare entitlements and the consequent claims of surveillance and exclusion, is a fitting extension to Eubanks’ investigations and claims about the digital welfare state.
 It is a mark of the importance of this scholarship that the Supreme Court relied upon Automating Inequality in its deliberation on Aadhaar – albeit in the dissenting judgment of Mr. Justice D.Y.
 Chandrachud.

-How to Build a Constitutional Machine: Justice KS Puttaswamy v.
-Union of India
+II.
+How to Build a Constitutional Machine: Justice KS Puttaswamy v Union of India

 ‘Constitutional guarantees cannot be subject to the vicissitudes of technology’